hody109/MaturitniProjekt_Hodan/README.md

 - Use SPACE key to interact with objects.
 - Solve puzzles and avoid traps to progress through levels.
 - Watch intro and outro videos to delve deeper into the game's lore.
+- REMEMBER!
+The game has no checkpoints, so dont die.

 ## License